-As of 31 August 2018, the Group recorded net current liabilities of RMB174,944,000 (2017: RMB489,539,000).
+As of 31 August 2019, the Group recorded net current liabilities of RMB884,527,000 (2018: RMB174,944,000).
 In view of these circumstances, the directors of the Company have given consideration of the future liquidity and performance of the Group and its available sources of finance in assessing whether the Group will have sufficient financial resources to continue as a going concern.

-The directors of the Company are satisfied that the Group will have sufficient financial resources to meet its financial obligations as they fall due in the foreseeable future by taking into account the Group's cash flow projection, unutilised bank facilities of RMB40,700,000 and the Group's future capital expenditure in respect of its non-cancellable capital commitments.
+The directors of the Company are satisfied that the Group will have sufficient financial resources to meet its financial obligations as they fall due in the foreseeable future by taking into account the Group's cash flow projection, unutilised bank facilities of RMB768,930,000 available as at 31 August 2019 (2018: RMB40,700,000) and the Group's future capital expenditure in respect of its non-cancellable capital commitments.